 Barriers for Pupil Premium children can be here at Pinewood:

 In recent years many of our pupil premium children have entered school with attainment well below what is typical for their age.
+This has been exacerbated since Covid.
 The challenges are varied and often there are individual issues.
 At Pinewood we look at the challenges each pupil premium child faces and we endeavour to tailor our provision to meet individual need.
 Not all children eligible for free school meals are low attaining.
 Some free school meal children are higher attaining and do not have certain barriers to learning, so we use our Pupil Premium funding to meet their needs in different ways.
 Through the use of Pupil Premium we aim to narrow the gap between pupil groups, but in particular we aim to raise attainment for all.
 We aim for all children to make at the very least good, but often accelerated progress from their starting points.
 Some of our Pupil Premium children at Pinewood also have additional ‘special educational needs’.

 Our culture here at Pinewood believes in ALL children and that there are no excuses for under performance.
 All staff know who the Pupil Premium and vulnerable children are and we tailor our provision to meet the needs of all children.